moinwiki/moin/docs/user/accounts.rst

 User Accounts
 =============

-Accounts provide an easy way for wiki users to identify themselves to MoinMoin, store personal preferences and track wiki contributions.
-Account creation is simple and straight forward, and provides many benefits over browsing and editing anonymously.
+Accounts provide an easy way for wiki users to identify themselves to MoinMoin and other wiki users, store personal preferences and track wiki contributions.
+Account creation is simple and straightforward, and provides many benefits over browsing and editing anonymously.

 Account Creation
 ================